Philipp, Prince of Eulenburg: Scandal

 Harden wrote to Holstein on 15 November 1908 stating that he believed that the "united fairies" at the court as he called Eulenburg and his friends had such power because they could blackmail the Emperor, who he strongly suggested was also one of the "fairies" at the court.
 By this time, Harden had become convinced that the problem was not Eulenburg, but rather Wilhelm.
 Harden went on to write: "To clear ourselves of shame and ridicule, we will have to go to war soon, or face the sad necessity of making a change of imperial personnel on our own account, even if the strongest personal pressure had to be brought to bear.
 (Or I could say: even if we had do things in 'Earnest')."

 After the fall

-Before and during World War I, Prince Eulenburg was strongly in favor of German expansionism.
+Before and during World War I, Prince Eulenburg was strongly in favour of German expansionism.
 As he aged, Eulenburg had come to embrace the goal of Weltpolitik as a goal in and of itself while at the same time as the Anglo-German naval race continued to express concern about how the Tirpitz Plan was destroying the German budget as the state continued to pour and pour more money into building warships.
 In an essay he wrote in April 1912 entitled "The German Fleet", Eulenburg wrote that he believed "that the Kaiser nor the German government want the war" (emphasis in the original), which he held to be inevitable.
 But he wrote that Germany was the principal cause of international tensions, writing that: